Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 Count your people, count your buildings, get awards for special achievements, and voila---the player with the most points wins!

+**Only 3 players maximum?** Nope!
+As stated in the rules, each _paper_ has a maximum of 3 players.
+So, for example, with 5 players you play on _two_ papers.
+Copy this same starting setup to all.

 ## What do I need?

 Three simple steps.